pauldlynch/cookbook/_posts/2010-11-10-ChickenHamPie.md

 Bake in a medium oven for 25 minutes, until the pastry is golden and well puffed.

-##Variations
+## Variations

 Could try using a small pot of cr&egrave;me fra&icirc;che instead of the white sauce.
-It’s OK to use shortcrust pastry.
+It’s OK to use shortcrust pastr#y.